youngd24/ThinClient/Wyse/7000/README.md

 ## Storage

-I'm speaking here on the 7010 I have my hands on but from what I have read it shares the same storage options as the 7020.
+I'm speaking here on the 7010, that I have my hands on, but from what I have read it shares the same storage options as the 7020.

 There is an onboard 2.5" SATA MLC flash chip, the original ones were made by Apacer and come in various sizes from 8 to 64GB.
 A laptop 2.5" SSD will **NOT** fit inside without major modifications.
 I would leave that alone and just buy a used one off eBay if need be.
 For most embedded/dedicated type operations, such as Home Assistant, 64GB, or even 32GB, is adequate.
 I'm writing this right now on the 7010 with a 32GB MLC flash chip running Ubuntu.